Azure-Samples/azureai-samples/notebooks/GPT-4V/mutiple_images/README.md

 ### Overview

-This Jupyter notebook demonstrates the techniques for managing multiple image inputs using the GPT-4V API.
+This Jupyter notebook demonstrates the techniques for managing multiple image inputs using the GPT-4 Turbo with Vision API.

 ### Objective

-The aim is to equip developers with strategies and best practices for effectively handling and processing multiple image inputs with GPT-4V, enhancing the scope and efficiency of their image-based applications.
+The aim is to equip developers with strategies and best practices for effectively handling and processing multiple image inputs with GPT-4 Turbo with Vision, enhancing the scope and efficiency of their image-based applications.

 ### Programming Languages
  - Python